AliceO2Group/ControlGui/README.md

 ## Control specific functionality developed so far
 1. Padlock module - single user that owns the lock is allowed to execute commands, other connected users act as spectators.
+2. Notification module - The users can subscribe to notifications and choose the type of notifications that they want to receive.

 ## Installation
 1. Install ZeroMQ >= 4.0 (including zeromq-devel)